 Enclosure

 Many people house Dubia roach colonies in plastic bins.
-This doesn’t seem to be a problem generally, but keep in mind that plastic contains chemicals that no one should think were designed to be roach friendly.
-In fact, if a container maker found that their storage bins were deadly to roaches, they might even consider that a good thing.
-With a die-off in a colony kept in a plastic bin, consider it at least possible that the bin is a problem.
-Plastic is generally made of petroleum products and may contain endocrine disrupting chemicals like Bisphenol A (BPA) (external link) and probably others.
+Plastic doesn’t seem to be a problem generally, but keep in mind that plastic contains chemicals that no one should think are roach friendly.
+If a container maker found their storage bins were deadly to roaches, they might even consider that a good thing.
+With a die-off in a colony kept in a plastic bin, consider it at least possible that the bin is the problem.
+Plastic is generally made of petroleum products and may contain endocrine-disrupting chemicals like Bisphenol A (BPA) (external link) and probably others.
 It’s certainly not implausible that something in the material is causing health issues among your roaches.
-We haven’t run into this in our colonies, but we’ve looked into it.
-There are so many different plastic bins on the market and it’s hard to imagine none of them contain chemicals that cause roaches harm.
-If your roaches are dying and you bought a new plastic bin a few days or weeks ago, you should investigate this possible connection.

 Harborage